-The heel slide helps restore full knee bending which is important to sit comfortably and climb stairs.¬† Begin with the knee extended with a long towel, belt, or strap around the foot.¬† Gently slide the heel towards the hip until a mild stretch is felt in the knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more the knee bends prior to surgery, the easier it will be to regain range of motion after surgery.
+The heel slide helps restore full knee bending which is important to sit comfortably and climb stairs.¬† Begin with the knee extended with a long towel, belt, or stretch-out strap around your foot.¬† Gently slide the heel towards the hip until a mild stretch is felt in the knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more the knee bends prior to surgery, the easier it will be to regain range of motion after surgery.

 Sit to Stand

 This exercise involves an activity which older adults perform frequently in their daily lives.¬† The ability to transfer from a chair without the assistance of the hands has been linked to fall risk in older adults.¬† It can be easily performed in the physical therapy clinic, any community exercise studio, or in the home.¬† The exercise is progressed by lowering the height of the chair or by holding weighted objects such as a medicine ball or kettle bell.

 Single Leg Balance

 The ability to balance on one leg is important to walk normally and negotiate a step or curb.¬† Use the assistance of a chair or a counter if needed.¬† As you improve, progress away from using assistance.¬† Aim for at least 10 seconds on each side.¬† Start with 5 to 10 repetitions each day.

 Preoperative physical therapy reduces pain and results in faster recovery of function following total knee replacement surgery.¬† The preoperative exercise program should be individualized based on your needs and goals.¬† Meet with your physical therapist to determine which exercises are best for you to perform prior to your surgery.¬† Call us if you have questions about getting started.